carpentries/docs.carpentries.org/source/community/community_session_host.rst

 -  Community Discussion Hosts will sign up using `Calendly <https://calendly.com/thecarpentries>`__ during the signup period.
-Calendly allows you to select dates and times in your timezone for the sessions you plan to host.
+Calendly allows you to select dates and times in your time zone for the sessions you plan to host.
 Dates and times already selected will not display.
 -  Once hosts have scheduled themselves for a Community Discussion via Calendly, an automated workflow will add each event to the `Community